 Free walking tours with Alternative Berlin leave daily from the TV Tower at 11 am and 1 pm.
-They last 3 hours but are well worth doing.
+The tour lasts 3 hours but it is well worth doing.

 Read more about them here in my alternative things to do in Berlin post.

-- If you decide to so the free tour please note it ends near the East Side Galley so I’d recommend jumping to my day 2 itinerary in Berlin.
+- If you decide to so the free tour please note it ends near the East Side Gallery so I’d recommend jumping to my day 2 itinerary in Berlin.

-Cost: Free (donations if you go inside the church)
+Cost: Free (donation if you go inside the church)